 Book reviews are written at the request of the Editorial Board only.
 If you would like to be contacted to submit reviews, please write to the Editorial Board with details of your field(s) of expertise.
 You may, additionally, bring the publication of a work you feel merits a review to the attention of the Editorial Board, with the proviso that Études Chinoises only reviews recently-published works.

 Études Chinoises accepts reviews of books in Chinese and will in future review special issues of academic journals.

 Agreeing to write a book review for Études Chinoises means that you have not already reviewed the same work for another journal and will not review it in the future for another journal.

 Please respect the deadlines imposed by the editors of the journal, who will notify you when the review copy is sent, the deadline generally being three months after the delivery of the work to be reviewed.
 The maximum length of a book review is 12,000 characters, including spaces.

 The reviewer does not take final possession of the work under review until the Editorial Board officially notifies him or her of the receipt of the final text of the review.

 A book review may not be written in conjunction with the author of the work under review and, conversely, it should not constitute a personal attack.
 In either case, the Editorial Board reserves the right not to publish the review.
 Book reviews follow the same style guidelines as articles and research notes.
 They must include the Chinese characters for important names and terms following the transcription in pinyin.
-Book reviews, however, do not have footnotes, but a limited number of references may appear in-text, in parentheses.
+Book reviews, however, do not have footnotes, but a limited number of references may appear in-text, in parentheses, including publication information normally found in a note.
 And please do not neglect to provide, along with your full name and title, your academic affiliation or, alternatively, your place of residence.
 Please note that the Editorial Board requests that authors should avoid as much as possible sending different, successive versions of articles or reviews. Études Chinoises sends authors off-prints only in digital format.